Note: This post has been updated for the 2020 tax season.

-Tax season is officially upon us!
+It’s that time of year again — tax season!
 Some small business owners may be relaxing after having filed their taxes early.
-Others may be scrambling to get started since Tax Day (April 15, 2019) is right around the corner.
+Others may be scrambling to get started since Tax Day (April 15, 2020) is right around the corner.
 Paperwork needs to be organized and appointments need to be scheduled with accountants.
-There’s even a bit of light reading necessary to understand how the tax laws will impact deductions and refunds for your business.

 While I’m not an accountant, I’ve assisted thousands of startups in forming corporations or LLCs.
 I often witness the anxiety tax season brings small business owners who are hunting for receipts at the last minute or trying to remember if they mailed W-2 forms out to employees.
 Here are some of my tips for how business owners can best prep for tax season.
-Pro tip: make sure to consult with an accountant if you have pressing concerns on tax matters.
+The biggest pro tip of all?
+Consult with an accountant if you have pressing concerns on tax matters.

 [Related: How Often Do I Need to File Taxes?]

 Ask yourself which entity your small business incorporated as.

 Huh?
 Why does this matter?
 Your business entity — whether you form a limited liability company (LLC), corporation, partnership, or sole proprietorship — affects everything about the way you pay taxes.
 A startup’s entity ultimately determines what kinds of taxes must be filed.